instant CE certificate!

 Section 14

-On the last track we discussed supporting the children.
-This track included four guidelines for helping your clients as parents dealing with children who are trying to cope with cancer in the family or of a friend or loved one.
+In the last section, we discussed supporting the children.
+This section included four guidelines for helping your clients as parents dealing with children who are trying to cope with cancer in the family or of a friend or loved one.
 The four guidelines for supporting children are preparing to tell the children, talking to children about cancer, evaluating reactions, and discussing cancer with multiple children.

-Since the last track provided information on how a client might talk to children about cancer, this track will focus on techniques for child affect integration.
-The two techniques on this track are storytelling and playing, and drawing.
-You might find that the techniques on this track can be provided for client information or applied directly in your practice with a child client you may be treating.
-Also, could playing this track in an upcoming session be productive?
+Since the last section provided information on how a client might talk to children about cancer, this section will focus on techniques for child affect integration.
+The two techniques in this section are storytelling and playing, and drawing.
+You might find that the techniques in this section can be provided for client information or applied directly in your practice with a child client you may be treating.
+Also, could playing this section in an upcoming session be productive?

 First, let’s discuss creating ways to express feelings.
 More often than not, the moments children are ready to talk about feelings are those for which the parent is least prepared.
 Parents or guardians can, however, create an environment that encourages the expression of feelings.